University of LaVerne, LaVERNE, CA

 The Optimum Loop network-based control technology adds a new dimension to variable speed chiller plant operations by taking advantage of the exclusive characteristics of variable-speed pumps, chillers and fans.
 This technology measures the kilowatt hour (KWH) needs and consumption of plant equipment, and then matches chilled water supply to demand by controlling pump and chiller speeds, producing only as much chilled water as required.
 This capability has reduced the University of LaVerne's plant KWH consumption by 40 percent.

-To further enhance the commercial heating and cooling system, ES Mesa Energy Systems installed a direct digital control (DDC) system with graphics for fully automatic switchover and monitoring.
+To further enhance the commercial heating and cooling system, Mesa installed a direct digital control (DDC) system with graphics for fully automatic switchover and monitoring.
 The 24/7/365 monitoring capability includes a real-time display that shows continuous per hour and per month KWH, CO2 and dollar savings.
 In addition, should performance drop below a pre-determined level, the building controls system alerts operators, so they can immediately make appropriate adjustments, eliminating prolonged loss of savings.

 To enable all of this to work together as planned, the company had to successfully perform a range of diverse tasks.
 These included adding new iron foundation bracing, rigging the new chiller into the existing module, providing 480-volt power for the new chiller, and running new condenser and chilled water piping to the chiller.
 The company also installed the automatic isolation valves required by the two chillers, as well as two VFD drives with controls on the condenser water pumps.
 To accommodate the Optimum Loop technology, the company converted the pumping loop from primary/secondary to variable/primary.
 Finally, to complete the mechanical construction project, the firm oversaw the industrial chiller service start-up and tested it for maximum performance.